DevarakondaV/DevarakondaV.github.io/_posts/2024-03-02-A-Brief-Look-At-Entropy.markdown

 ## Cross Entropy & Machine Learning

 Although entropy is encountered frequently in ML, the most common occurrence is the cross entropy loss function.
-For classification tasks, the goal is to train a model to map an input $x$ to some distribution over n-classes.
-Under the assumption that all of the n-classes are possible states that the variable x can exists in, it logically follows from the previous discussion that a good approximating distribution is one with minimum uncertainty.
+For classification tasks, the goal is to train a model to map an input $$x$$ to some distribution over n-classes.
+Under the assumption that all of the n-classes are possible states that the variable $$x$$ can exists in, it logically follows from the previous discussion that a good approximating distribution is one with minimum uncertainty.
 The cross entropy loss function can be used to train an ml-model to approximate this minimum uncertainty distribution.
 The mathematical definition of cross entropy is given below.

 $$
 H(p, x) = - \sum_{x \in \mathcal{X}} p(x) \log{q(x)}